pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 | `reindex_like`         | `copy`    |
 | `truncate`             | `copy`    |

-Although all of these methods either `inplace` or `copy`, they can never operate inplace because the nature of the operation requires copying (such as reordering or dropping rows).
-For those methods, `inplace=True` is essentially just syntactic sugar for reassigning the new result to `self` (the calling DataFrame).
+Although these methods the `inplace`/`copy` keywords, they can never operate inplace because the nature of the operation requires copying (such as reordering or dropping rows).
+For those methods, `inplace=True` is essentially just syntactic sugar for reassigning the new result to the calling DataFrame/Series.

 Note: in the case of a "no-op" (for example when sorting an already sorted DataFrame), some of those methods might not need to perform a copy.
 This currently happens with Copy-on-Write (regardless of `inplace`), but this is considered an